 Often, DE&I initiatives are unsuccessful because employees and the company aren’t on the same page regarding diversity, equity, and inclusion.
 As a company, it’s your job to get everyone on board for your DE&I programs.
 A great way to evangelize your DE&I initiatives is to highlight the benefits these programs bring to your workplace.
 For example, you can communicate how DE&I improves employees’ jobs, influence, and perceived value inside the company.

 Build a DE&I culture in 8 steps

-Now that you understand the ins and outs of DE&I, here are eight great ways to build DE&I into your workplace culture.
+Now that you understand the DE&I meaning and what DE&I stands for the, let's look at eight great ways to build diversity, equity, and inclusion into your workplace culture.

 To ensure the well-being of all employees, your organization must establish a zero-tolerance policy for discrimination and microaggressions of any type (e.g., microassaults, microinsults, microinvalidations).
 Addressing these can stop your organization from becoming a toxic workplace that causes poor performance and employee churn.

 2. Hold leaders accountable

 Accountability and visibility are vital to DE&I initiatives.
 According to Gartner Research, about 60% of organizations state that leadership accountability is the biggest obstacle to progress on diversity and inclusion.
 As such, top-level accountability and visibility are necessary for DE&I initiatives to be successful.